STEP 6: “Were entirely ready to have God remove all these defects of character.”

 - Rate your readiness to let this defense go, from 1 (not ready) to 5 (entirely ready).
 Put your answer in the table.

-- Share your table with your sponsor or trusted advisor to explore how detachment and withholding have impacted your relationships and your willingness to let them go.
+- Share your table with your sponsor or trusted advisor to explore how detachment, intellectualization, and fear of depletion have shaped your experience.
+Discuss how these defenses have influenced your relationships and ability to engage emotionally.

-- Check out Surrender School’s meditations, office hours, and other offerings to find support and encouragement.
+- Check out Surrender School’s meditations, office hours, and other offerings to find support in balancing knowledge with emotional connection.

 Remember to practice self-compassion and acknowledge that change is challenging.
 Be kind to yourself as you work through your fears and anxieties.
 For Type 5s, working Step 6 involves recognizing and becoming willing to release defects related to detachment, withholding, and over-intellectualizing.
 This step requires Type 5s to reflect on the impact of these patterns, assess their readiness for change, and seek support.
 By cultivating trust in the recovery process and practicing self-compassion, Type 5s can work toward greater connection and emotional balance in their lives.